-Ancient Hebrew, Bible Study, Biblical Hebrew, Biblical Languages, Christ in Me, Christian Life, Hebrew Words, Holy Spirit, Identity, Indwelling Spirit, Jesus Follower, Kingdom of God, Kingdom Truth, Unity
+Bible Study, Biblical Hebrew, Biblical Languages, Book of Isaiah, Hebrew Words, Holy Spirit, Identity, Indwelling Spirit, Isaiah 45:7, Kingdom of God, Kingdom Truth, Unity

 I am continuing to look at the Hebrew letters that make up the word yatsar, translated ‘form’ in my study passage of Isaiah 45:7.
 Last week I looked at the first letter, Yod-Spirituality, and this week I am looking at the second: Tzadi-Righteousness & Humility.

 צ Tzadi = Righteousness & Humility

 The New World dictionary defines righteous as “acting in an upright manner; doing what is right; virtuous.”
 However, before it ever gets into the definition of righteous, the dictionary states that righteous comes from the Old English ‘rightwise’.
 I looked up ‘rightwise’ online and found the same meaning as given in the New World dictionary but also this definition: “by a rightward path, rightwards, rightwardly, clockwise”.